Byte and SByte in C#

 var f = (sbyte)0; // This is sbyte due to casting

-Recommendation: For clarity, explicitly declare byte
+Recommendation: For clarity, explicitly declare byte or sbyte rather than using var with casting.

 Properties: MinValue and MaxValue

-properties that tell you the range of values the type can hold.
+Every numeric type in C# has MinValue and MaxValue properties that tell you the range of values the type can hold.

 using System;